Creating a vibrant urban environment for the renowned hospitality company

 At the roof levels, green roofs cover all areas not occupied by mechanical equipment.
 With generous soil profiles to meet stormwater management regulations, the selected sedum palette for the green roof areas will thrive.
 At the office building roof terrace, a more substantial planting palette is provided that enhances a usable roof garden space for the day-to-day well-being of Marriott employees.
 Groves of river birch (Betula nigra) trees are planted within swaths of native herbaceous plantings including bristleleaf sedge (Carex eburnea), blazing star (Liatris spicata), purple lovegrass (Eragrostis spectabilis), and lambs’ ears (Stachys byzantina).
 Innovative approaches to illumination were coordinated with the lighting designer to provide accent lighting of planting, including the ornamental birch trees, and integrated strips of light in the wood seating elements.

-The new Marriott International Headquarters & Hotel is expected to open in 2022 and will be the new home to over 3,500 employees in Bethesda’s tallest building.
+The new Marriott International Headquarters & Hotel opened in September 2022 and is the new home to over 3,500 employees in Bethesda’s tallest building.
 The office building is expected to earn LEED Gold Certification and features a childcare center, fitness center, and cafeteria for Marriott associates.
 The siting of the new complex will promote greater transit use among employees via the Bethesda Metro station and will be a landmark addition to the Bethesda skyline.

 For more information contact Alan Ward.